ahsinf/android-automation-test/README.md

 ### Automated Scenarios
 - End-to-End Happy Path Checkout
 - Add multiple products to cart and verify cart consistency
-- Update product quantity in cart
-- Remove product from cart
+- Remove Item from Cart (assume 1 product on cart)
+- Add more than 1 pcs with same product
+- Sort products by Price - Ascending
+- Verify form login (mandatory field and credential login)
-- Checkout form validation (mandatory field – negative case)
+- Checkout form validation (Shipping Address & Payment Method)

 These scenarios were selected because they represent **core business flows** and common risk areas such as data consistency, validation, and order completion.

 ### Non-Automated Scenarios (Documented Only)
-- Product sorting (by name and price)
+- Sort products by Name - Ascending
+- Sort products by Name - Descending
+- Sort products by Price - Descending
 - UI cosmetic checks

 These scenarios were intentionally **not automated** to avoid flaky tests and low return on investment.